digitalsamba/sinch-conference-middleware/docs/ARCHITECTURE.md

 Note: This logging system covers all components of the application, providing end-to-end visibility

 **Integration Overview**
-The application creates a bridge between Digital Samba web conferences and traditional phone conferences by:
+*The application creates a bridge between Digital Samba web conferences and traditional phone conferences by:*

-Establishing Digital Samba rooms as the foundation Providing management interfaces for conference configuration Processing call events from the Sinch Voice API
-Route users to appropiate conferences based on their PIN Tracking phone participants in Digital Samba rooms Processing Digital Samba in room events to control connected phone users via the Sinch API Providing comprehensive real-time logging
+-Establishing Digital Samba rooms as the foundation -Providing management interfaces for conference configuration -Processing call events from the Sinch Voice API -Route users to appropiate conferences based on their PIN -Tracking phone participants in Digital Samba rooms -Processing Digital Samba in room events to control connected phone users via the Sinch API -Providing comprehensive real-time logging